 Where will I park?

-The ICEI has two designated parking spaces close to the clinic.
-A permit is not needed to park in these spaces.
-Please see the campus map and parking directions.
+The ICEI has one designated parking space close to the clinic.
+A permit is not needed to park in this space.
+Please see the maps and directions to our space.

 What should caregivers/parents bring to their appointments?

 Please dress comfortably and in layers in the event that the clinic temperature is too hot or too cold.†The caregiver/parent may wish to bring a small snack and drink for the student.
 If there are any recent evaluations/updated records that have not yet been submitted to ICEI, please bring these as well.